pannaf/crossfit-leaderboard-remix/README.md

 **🎯 Live Demo: [https://pannaf.github.io/crossfit-leaderboard-remix/](https://pannaf.github.io/crossfit-leaderboard-remix/)**

+> 💡 **Contributions welcome!** This is an open-source project and we'd love your help making it even better.
+See the [Contributing](#-contributing) section below for ideas.

 A modern React application that lets you experiment with different event finishes and see how they affect the overall CrossFit Games leaderboard rankings.
 No more mental math required!

 ## 🚀 What's This All About?